michaelbrewer/aws-lambda-events/docs/rest.md

 # API Gateway Rest API

-Events are sent synchronously to the Lambda function.
+Events are sent synchronously to the Lambda function with a timeout of 25 seconds.

 ## Input

+Http GET request example

 ```json
 {